roni-estein/helper/README.md

 ### 4. Install [Laravel Telescope](https://laravel.com/docs/8.x/telescope#introduction)

-Telescope, is a laravel monitoring and debugging system that is insanely powerful that could help you debug your issues rapidly.
+Telescope is a laravel monitoring and debugging system that is insanely powerful.
+It can help you debug your issues rapidly.
 If you have a [Laracasts](https://laracasts.com/) account, watch these episodes to learn how you can use it.
  - [Telescope Features](https://laracasts.com/series/learn-telescope/episodes/1)
  - [Telescope as a Monitoring App](https://laracasts.com/series/learn-telescope/episodes/2)